Scripting with Kotlin

 The script can be executed using the following command:

-"Hello, Kotlin scripting!" is printed to the console.
-The script may also be made executable by running:
+This prints "Hello, Kotlin scripting!" to the console.
+The script can also be made executable by running:

 #!/usr/bin/env kotlin